salesforce-heroku-workshops/enterprise-java-developer/index.md

 1. In the `My Heroku Applications` view select the context menu for the application
 2. Select `App Info`

+Collaborators can be added to an application in order to allow other developers access to push changes and manage the application.
+To add a collaborator to the application:

+1. Navigate to the Heroku application details
+2. Select the `Collaborators` tab
+3. Select `+`
+4. In the `Email` field enter `jw+workshop@heroku.com`
+5. Select `OK`
+6. Select `jw+workshop@heroku.com` from the list of collaborators
+7. Select `Make Owner` to transfer ownership of the app

 By default the application runs on one Dyno.
 You can allocate (i.e. scale) as many Dynos as you want to the application's processes.
 To scale the web process to five dynos:

 1. In the `My Heroku Applications` view select the context menu for the application
 2. Select `Scale`
 3. In the `Scale to` field enter `5`
 4. Select `Ok`

-Collaborators can be added to an application in order to allow other developers access to push changes and manage the application.
-To add a collaborator to the application:

-1. Navigate to the Heroku application details
-2. Select the `Collaborators` tab
-3. Select `+`
-4. In the `Email` field enter the email address for the collaborator
-5. Select `OK`

-You can transfer ownership of the application to someone else by adding them as a collaborator and then selecting `Make Owner` from the `Collaborators` tab.

 Heroku uses environment variables to handle configuration values that vary between environments.
 To add a new environment variable to the application: